 Traditionally, ‘childcare’ has meant three options: nursery, childminder, or nanny.
-Each has pros and cons, and involves tradeoffs of one kind or another.
+Each childcare option has pros and cons, and involves tradeoffs of one kind or another.
 There is also a fourth option which is sometimes forgotten – nanny share.
+Keep reading to find out what your childcare options in London are.

-Nursery is great for children who enjoy the bustle of having lots of people around, and for older children who need a smooth transition into a school environment.
+Nursery is a great childcare option for children who enjoy the bustle of having lots of people around, and for older children who need a smooth transition into a school environment.
 There’s lots of equipment, toys, and a huge range of books.
 Many nurseries have some outdoor space.

 Nurseries are highly regulated by Ofsted, with minimum staff:child ratios and staff training.
 Parents tend to get a lot of paper reports on progress, plus daily chats at pick up time.